Collagen Type 1 vs Type 2: Which is Best for Joints?

 Type 2 Collagen: The Joint Saver

 While Type 1 collagen strengthens your skin and bones, Type 2 collagen acts as a precision-engineered shock absorber for your joints.
-This specialized protein is primarily found in the cartilage that cushions your knees, hips, and spine, providing natural protection against wear and tear.
+This specialized protein is primarily found in the cartilage that cushions your knees, hips, and spine.
 It helps reduce inflammation and alleviates the discomfort caused by bone-on-bone friction.

 Where It’s Found